education-research/11-plus/README.md

 The file structure is very simple.
 Python scripts are in the top-level directory.
 Below that is a 'data' directory where both input and processed output data as well as any figures used in the paper are held.
 Output files are named after the script and line they were created so, for example, [yorks-stats-table.py-line72.csv](https://github.com/education-research/11-plus/blob/main/data/yorks-stats-table.py-line72.csv) is a table output by the yorks-stats-table.py at line 72.
 (Line numbers may drift.)
 This makes it easier to find the origin of an output file.
 The following sections provide a short description of the code.
 ### bucks-pp-effect.py
 This takes two data sources, the scores of all candidates sitting the test in Buckinghamshire in 2017 and 2018 and the scores of just those entitled to free school meals.
-These are combined into a single dataset and the [normalised distributions of each group](https://github.com/education-research/11-plus/blob/main/data/bucks-pp-effect.py-line184.png) plotted so they can be visually compared.
+These are combined into a single dataset and the [normalised distributions](https://github.com/education-research/11-plus/blob/main/data/bucks-pp-effect.py-line184.png) for each 'treatment' plotted so they can be visually compared.
 ### class_acc.py
 This repeats and corrects an illustration by Coe et al (2008) of the classification accuracy for a test with 0.7 validity concluding about [20.8% are misclassified](https://github.com/education-research/11-plus/blob/main/data/class_acc.py_line142.png).
 ### download-times-top.py